close

 Streaming windows?
 Water on walls?
 Musty damp odours?
 Mould and damp patches?

-Temporary fixes simply don’t work:
+Temporary fixes also don’t work:

 • Opening windows causes security issues and loss of heat in the colder months.